Skip to content

 Is Zambia cheap or expensive?

 Prices in Zambia are significantly lower than prices in the UK.
-The average cost of living in Zambia is 52% lower than the cost of living in the UK.
+The average cost of living in Zambia is 52% lower than in the UK.

 How does tipping work in Zambia?

 There is no formal tipping culture in Zambia.
-Most locals don’t leave a tip, and the country isn’t a big tourist hub yet.
+Most locals don’t tip, and the country isn’t a major tourist hub yet.
 If you like the service, you can leave a tip, of course.

 Buy your kwacha now